8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202308/content.md

 Notice the larger size for most of the measurements.

 Again, my goal with this journey isn’t aesthetic, it’s movement and quality of life.
-And, with the exercises and movements I’m doing, ending up looking like a Greek statue seems within reach (not far off now), and I was well on my during the aesthetics project.
+And, with the exercises and movements I’m doing, ending up looking like a Greek statue seems within reach (not far off now), and I was well on my way during the aesthetics project.

+The smaller calves would be relatively impossible, I think, given my calves are almost 2 inches larger than desired, and almost large enough for the Steve Reeves ratios.
+That’s without intentionally trying, just walking and stairs.
+However, somewhere in the middle will probably happen naturally, and I’d be okay with it as long as I can maintain or increase flexibility, balance, and strength from a functional perspective.

-With that said, I’m also not looking for speed.
+Even though I’m not shooting for aesthetics, I’m also not looking for speed.
 Less flash-fry and more low-and-slow barbecue.
 In the beginning (where I am), I want to be able see some type of improvement in what I’m capable of on a weekly basis, without requiring a day or more to recover due to pain or injury.
 This is how I gauge whether I’m pushing too hard or not hard enough.
+Compounding pain day-to-day is pushing too hard.
+Only being able to do the same stuff week-to-week, not hard enough—at least until I find my literal plateau or ceiling, depending on your preferred metaphor.

+Oh!
+One other thing.
+I’m shifting my fasting day a bit.
+I won’t bother explaining how it used to work.
+Basically, on Saturday I’ll eat as normal.
+Sunday, I’ll only drink water until roughly the same time I finished dinner on Saturday.
+For Sunday dinner, I’ll have my fruit smoothie, vitamins, Builder’s bar, and possibly a little extra.

+For example, this Sunday, I had a rotisserie chicken thigh and drumstick and a bit of sourdough bread.

 ## Friday, August 24, 2023